rxn4chemistry/rxn_cluster_token_prompt/README.md

-# Enhancing diversity in language based models for single-stepretrosynthesis
+# Enhancing diversity in language based models for single-step retrosynthesis

 Enable diversity in single-step retrosynthesis models.
 The models were trained using the [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py) framework.